 My child has a special problem .
 The school staff were not helpful at all.
 I feel some discrimination to minors.
 My son went months without school they did not let him do assignments at home without any reasons.
 They laugh my son and his anxieties problems as if they do not exist.
 The school counselor told me to go to hospital emergency room to get a letter for my son so he can be put on home bound.
 I did not know that it costs more than 1000 dollars for the emergency fee.
 The school counselor knew my son does not have insurance.
 We have to pay out of our pocket.
 It is only for a home bound medical letter.
 When I told them about the fee they just walked away.
 My friends said it is very cruel to tell us to go to emergency room without informing about the cost.
 Moreover it is psychological problem that won't be diagnosed by one visit.
 I think they have reasons why they don't want to put him at home bound and the reason is racism.

 Community House Middle is a public middle school in Charlotte.
-The principal of Community House Middle is Jamie W. Brooks, whose e-mail is P345@cms.k12.nc.us.
-1,577 students attend Community House Middle and identify mostly as White, non-Hispanic; Multiracial; and Black, non-Hispanic.
-15% of the 1,577 students here are paying reduced lunch prices.
+The principal of Community House Middle is Jamie W. Brooks and can be contacted at P345@cms.k12.nc.us.
+1,577 children attend Community House Middle and identify mostly as White, non-Hispanic; Multiracial; and Black, non-Hispanic.
+15% of the 1,577 students here get reduced lunch prices.
 The ratio of students to teachers at Community House Middle is 19:1.
 Omni Montessori School is one of the nearest middle schools.

 - Ceramics sculpture